Here at Askews Legal LLP our Solicitors have experience in dealing with Business Defence and Corporations accused of Criminal Conduct such as:

 - Trading Standard Offences – Breach of Trading Standards usually results in a regulatory breach but can often result in Criminal prosecution.
 Therefore compliance and an accurate defence is needed when you are accused of breach in Trading Standards.

 - Breach of food safety – The Food Standards Agency has a statutory objective to protect public health and consumers’ other interests in relation to food and the act is covered under The Food Standards Act 1999.

 - Environmental Offences – relates to offences of unathorised or harmful deposit, treatment or disposal of waste covered under the Environmental Protection Act 1990.

 In owner managed businesses, an individual could be at risk of prosecution if it can be determined that they had an active part in the day to day running of the business.
-Our aim is to vigorously defend companies accused of any such wrongdoing.
+Our aim is to vigorously defend businesses and companies accused of any such wrongdoing.

 If you have been accused of a Business related Crime, it is essential that you instruct an experienced firm of solicitors.
 Call our team of Busniess Defence Solicitors on 02476 231000 and we will assign an experienced Solicitor and help assemble the appropriate business defence to proactively defend your case.
 In our experience, seeking advice at an early stage of an investigation can dramatically reduce the chances of a prosecution being brought against you.